 Please replace "your PBX or Dialer name" with the real name and your bucket name with the one you obtained in the previous step.

 If you encounter any issues or need more information about AWS CLI V2 commands, you can use the --debug flag in your commands to view a full debug report.
-You can also refer to the AWS CLI V2 documentation for more detailed explanations and examples.
+You can also refer to the AWS CLI V2 documentation.

 Storage Directory Structure